mike-ward/mike-ward.github.io/_posts/2010-03-03-visual-studio-2010-rc-and-tablet-pcs.md

 ---
 layout: post
-title:  Visual Studio 2010 RC and Tablet PC’s
+title: 'Visual Studio 2010 RC and Tablet PC’s'
 ---
 ![](http://i.msdn.microsoft.com/dd582936.VisualStudio_lg(en-us,MSDN.10).png)I’m one of those lucky blokes that got a tablet PC at [PDC 09](http://microsoftpdc.com/) last year.
 It’s a nice little laptop, similar to the [new 7" tab from T-Mobile](http://mobile-broadband.t-mobile.com/tablets/plus) and has good battery life and a bright screen.
 I’ve not used the touch interface much.
 Windows applications feel a bit too uncomfortable on a small touch screen.